 It’s always a good idea to eat before the shoot to make sure you are full of positive energy.
-I also suggest to bring water and even snacks as needed.
+I also suggest bringing water and even snacks as needed.

-Finally, if there is any chance of rain, I suggest you bring you favourite umbrella just in case.
+Finally, if there is any chance of rain, I suggest you bring your favourite umbrella just in case.

-Everglow Photography – Voted as Best Wedding Photographers in Toronto, Canada.
+Everglow Photography – Voted as Best Wedding Photographer in Toronto, Canada.

 International Wedding Photographer for Adventurous Couples.